COOL PAT CLEVELAND INTERVIEW FOR VOGUE

 PAT CLEVELAND WAS ONE of the most famous black models to break through fashion's exclusionary policies of the 1960s and 70s, paving the way for today's black supermodels.
 By Ben Arogundade.
 [Apr.08.2016]

 Cleveland was born in New York City on June 23, 1952 to parents of mixed ancestry and nationality.
-Her mother, Ladybird, was an African American painter from the South, while her father, Johnny Johnston, was a white Swedish jazz saxophonist.
+Her mother, Ladybird, was an African American painter who grew up in the Jim Crow South, while her father, Johnny Johnston, was a white Swedish jazz saxophonist.
 Cleveland’s parents split when she was very young, after which she was brought up by her mother.

 PAT CLEVELAND'S FASHION MODEL BIO

 Cleveland studied at New York’s High School of Art and Design, where her first love was fashion.
 By her early teens she was designing and wearing her own creations.
 Her career as a fashion model began by accident in 1967 when she was spotted on a New York subway by Carrie Donovan, an assistant editor at Vogue magazine.
 The 14-year-old was on her way to classes at LaGuardia Performing Arts School when, “This assistant followed me,” Cleveland recalled.
 “My girlfriend said, ‘You better run.
 There’s a dyke chasing you’.
 I said, ‘What’s a dyke?’”

 Donovan, impressed with Cleveland’s offbeat style, invited her to Vogue to show her fashion designs.
 The magazine published a feature on her as an up-and-coming young designer.
 From there she was picked up by African American lifestyle magazine, Ebony, to model for their annual Fashion Fair national runway tour.
 Soon, designing was out and modelling was in.

 BLACK TROUBLE FOR CLEVELAND